Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 It also has to be fitting, useful and its appearance has to have harmony (McCandless, 2018).

 Less is more.
-Visualizations that tell the whole story with non complex images are more effective (McCandless, D. (2018, July 17)
+Visualizations that tell the whole story with non complex images are more effective ("Seven Elements of Good Data Visualization")
 A non effective visualization will be complex, filled with noise and non informative images (McCandless, 2018).